jjwatt/learnxinyminutes-docs/fennel.md

 (= 1 1) ; => true
 (= 2 1) ; => false

-;; Nesting forms works as you expect
+;; Nesting forms works as you expect.
 (+ 1 (- 3 2)) ; = 1 + (3 - 2) => 2

 ;; Comparisons